Mechanical screening: Circle-throw vibrating equipment

-Circle-Throw Vibrating Equipment is a shaker or a series of shakers as to where the drive causes the whole structure to move.
+Circle-throw vibrating equipment is a shaker or a series of shakers as to where the drive causes the whole structure to move.
 The structure extends to a maximum throw or length and then contracts to a base state.
 A pattern of springs are situated below the structure to where there is vibration and shock absorption as the structure returns to the base state.

 This type of equipment is used for very large particles, sizes that range from pebble size on up to boulder size material.
 It is also designed for high volume output.
 As a scalper, this shaker will allow oversize material to pass over and fall into a crusher such a cone crusher, jaw crusher, or hammer mill.
 The material that passes the screen by-passes the crusher and is conveyed and combined with the crush material.

 Also this equipment is used in washing processes, as material passes under spray bars, finer material and foreign material is washed through the screen.
 This is one example of wet screening.

 High frequency vibrating equipment

-High frequency vibrating equipment is a shaker whose frame is fixed and the drive vibrates only the screen cloth.
+High-frequency vibrating screening equipment is a shaker whose frame is fixed and the drive vibrates only the screen cloth.
 High frequency vibration equipment is for particles that are in this particle size range of an 1/8 in (3 mm) down to a +150 mesh.
+Traditional shaker screeners have a difficult time making separations at sizes like 44 microns.
+At the same time, other high energy sieves like the Elcan Industries' advanced screening technology allow for much finer separations down to as fine as 10um and 5um, respectively.

 These shakers usually make a secondary cut for further processing or make a finished product cut.

 These shakers are usually set at a steep angle relative to the horizontal level plane.
 Angles range from 25 to 45 degrees relative to the horizontal level plane.